earthwisatat/de_challenge_docker_postgres/README.md

 - Creating a connection engine using SQLAlchemy
 - Defining data types and loading data to food_sales table

+Remark: You can see the transformed dataframe more clearly in sample_dataframe.ipynb notebook

 Run `etl.py` as this commmand
 ```
 python etl.py